jenniferkbriggs/Functional_and_Structural_Networks/README.md

 **ExtractImages.m** is a script used to convert .lsm/.czi files into calcium traces.
 This code calls **STanalysis.mat** and can be used to understand the CellMask variable loaded into STanalysis.m.
 However, because most people use ImageJ or some other software to extract the cell files, this code is not commented in detail and is not currently compatible with all computers and file structures.

+## Visualization
+These are scripts that I made to visualize the network.
+They are not currently well commented.